 Welcome!
 My name is Emma, the owner of Orcas Lucille.
-I live in Washington state with my husband and three kids.
+I lived in Washington state with my husband and three kids but recently moved to the Dallas, TX area.

 Before my first son was born, I was already excited about dressing him.
 There was something about dressing my own little baby that really appealed to me.
 It was a sort of creative outlet from all the seemingly mundane tasks of caring for a baby, because let's be real, no one gets excited at the thought of changing diapers.